Exawind/exawind-benchmarks/exawind/NREL_Phase_VI_Turbine/README.md

 # NREL Phase VI Rotor

-ExaWind simulations are performed for NREL’s Unsteady Aerodynamics Experiment Phase VI rotor.
+ExaWind simulations are performed for NREL’s Unsteady Aerodynamics Experiment Phase VI rotor[^1].
 The experimental conditions are summarized below:

-- Tested in the 80 X 120 ft wind tunnel at NASA Ames Research Center (M. H. Hand et al, 2001)
+- Tested in the 80 X 120 ft wind tunnel at NASA Ames Research Center
 - Two bladed rotor with a diameter of 10.529 m
 - Fixed tip speed, 72 RPM
 - Blade section: single airfoil, S809, from r/R=0.25